-Dr. Kustra led the first comprehensive campaign in university history, Destination Distinction, reaching in 2011 its goal of $185 million in private support for faculty, student scholarships and campus infrastructure.
-He is also instrumental in the fundraising drive to expand Bronco Stadium and the launch of a new scholarship campaign.
+Dr. Kustra’s administration has also been marked by an emphasis on upgrading admissions standards to the highest of all Idaho’s public universities, improving the undergraduate experience and nurturing a vibrant campus life.
+He led the first comprehensive campaign in university history, Destination Distinction, besting the goal of $185 million in private support for faculty, student scholarships and campus infrastructure.
+He has also been instrumental in the fundraising drive to expand Bronco Stadium and the launch of a new scholarship campaign.

-With a long and distinguished career in public service in Illinois, Dr. Kustra served two terms as lieutenant governor, following 10 years in the Illinois legislature, where he served in leadership.
-He also chaired the Illinois Board of Higher Education, responsible for funding and oversight of the state’s nine public universities.
+Before coming to Idaho, Dr. Kustra had a long and distinguished career in public service in Illinois, serving two terms as lieutenant governor, and 10 years in the Illinois legislature, where he served in leadership.
+He chaired the Illinois Board of Higher Education, responsible for funding and oversight of the state’s nine public universities.

-Prior to joining Boise State, Dr. Kustra served a term as president of the Midwestern Higher Education Commission, following his presidency of Eastern Kentucky University.
-He has held faculty positions at Northwestern University, the University of Illinois-Chicago, Loyola University of Chicago, and the University of Illinois- Springfield.
+He served as president of the Midwestern Higher Education Commission and of Eastern Kentucky University.
+He has held faculty positions at Northwestern University, the University of Illinois-Chicago, Loyola University of Chicago and the University of Illinois- Springfield.

 Dr. Kustra was a member of the NCAA Division I board of directors and executive committee and served on the Presidential Task Force on the Future of Intercollegiate Athletics.
 He also served as a Commissioner of the Western Interstate Commission for Higher Education.
-In 2007, he was inducted into the Idaho Hall of Fame and was named the Most Influential Person in the Treasure Valley by The Idaho Statesman.
+He has been inducted into the Idaho Hall of Fame and was named the Most Influential Person in the Boise valley by The Idaho Statesman.